Mosaic Glass Plate

 Not on View

-DescriptionBroad, shallow dish.
-Outsplayed rim and side with rounded edge; sharply turned basal angle; flat but uneven bottom.
-Composite mosaic pattern formed from polygonal sections and square segments of three canes: the first in a blue ground with an opaque yellow spiral; the second, represented by only six sections, in a golden-brown ground with an opaque white spiral; and the third, represented by three irregularly shaped segments, in a turquoise-blue ground backed by opaque white, visible only on the interior.
-A blue network cane wound spirally with an opaque white thread is attached as a rim.
+DescriptionThis broad, shallow dish features an outsplayed rim and side with a rounded edge, a sharply turned basal angle, and a flat but slightly uneven bottom.
+Its composite mosaic pattern is formed from polygonal sections and square segments of three distinct canes: the first has a blue ground with an opaque yellow spiral; the second, represented by six sections, has a golden-brown ground with an opaque white spiral; and the third, with three irregular segments, has a turquoise-blue ground backed by opaque white, visible only on the interior.
+An additional blue network cane wound spirally with an opaque white thread forms the applied rim.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B. C. to A. D. 50, New York: Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 204, p.
 202, repr. (col.) 178, ill. p.
 410.